menpo/menpobench/README.md

 ## How do I know what keys are available?

-You can run `menpobench --list` to output an exhaustive list of what predefined datasets, methods, and untrainable methods are provided in menpobench.
+You can run `menpobench list` to output an exhaustive list of what predefined datasets, methods, and landmark processes are provided in menpobench.

+## Wait, what are landmark processes?

+Different methods tend to require different configurations of landmarks.
+That means for each dataset we generally need to have access to many different types of landmarks.
+We could remake lots of database modules, so we might have:

+- `lfpw_train_face_ibug_68_dlib`
+- `lfpw_train_face_ibug_66_dlib`
+- `lfpw_train_face_ibug_49_dlib`
+- `lfpw_train_face_ibug_48_dlib`

+Clearly there is a lot of repetition here, and actually the bottom 3 datasets are just subsets of the top dataset.
+We add the concept of **landmark processes** to address this.
+A landmark process is run on each image passed through the benchmark, and can return a modified version of the landmarks.

 ## How do I know what a key actually does?